Rolo Tomassi: Musical style

 Their style developed further into their pop, ambient, shoegaze and space rock elements for their third album Astraea and has been jokingly dubbed as cosmic-core.
 For one of the b-sides from the album – "Mezmerizer" – NME journalist Hamish MacBain classed it as a "space rock ballad".
 For the album, the band decided to base its name on the goddess of the same name, a reference to the Spence siblings admiration for Greek mythology and a desire to pick a title which made the album "sound big and like this proper body of work".
 The non-album single "Old Mystics" and the song from the album "The Scales of Balance" both make reference to the "Golden Age" declared by Astraea.

 Their next three albums have been seen by the band as belonging to a trilogy.

 In contrast to the lighter tone developed on Astraea, their fourth album Grievances exhibits a more frenetic and dark composition - utilising pianos and violins for a darker atmospheric effect.
 Guitarist Chris Crayford described this album "really moody and full of pain".
 Their fifth album Time Will Die and Love Will Bury It, as described by James Spence, "continues in the vein of Grievances' darkness" and Crayford saw it as "more ethereal" than its predecessor.
 Where Myth Becomes Memory is described by Crayford as "direct, focused, and considered".

+Rolo Tomassi embraced elements of genres that range through screamo, classical, jazz and progressive rock.
+Blood Brothers, Brian Eno, Cardiacs, jazz saxophonist John Coltrane, Converge, Goldfrapp, the Dillinger Escape Plan, King Crimson, the Locust and the Mars Volta have all been noted by critics as comparisons.